microsoft/redhat-mw-cloud-quickstart/jboss-eap-multinode-singlevm-rhel7/README.md

   ![alt text](images/session-replication-logs.png)

-- Enter the App URL that you copied from the output page and paste it in a browser, you will see EAP Session Replication web page.
+- Paste the App URL that you copied from the output page in a browser to view the EAP Session Replication web page.

   ![alt text](images/eap-session.png)
   ![alt text](images/session-application-app.png)